 - ignoring an approaching truck while making a left turn

-A defendant can raise a legal defense to challenge a traffic ticket issued under this statute.
+You can raise a legal defense to challenge a traffic ticket issued under this statute.
 Common defenses include:

 - any approaching vehicles did not pose a hazard, and/or

-- the accused acted out of necessity.
+- you acted out of necessity.

 The moving violation is punishable by: